Force over Distance: Chapter 28

 Neat trick.

-“Ugh.”
-Young buried his face in his pillow.
+Young buried his face in his pillow and groaned.

-On the other side of the link, Rush hosted a radiant wind that threaded into and out of ports in his firewall.
-The man was sitting in one of the labs, his feet propped on a locked console.
-His head was tipped up.
+On the other side of the link, Rush hosted a radiant wind threading into and out of ports in his firewall.
+The man was sitting in one of the labs, his feet propped on a locked console, his head tipped up.
 He held a piece of homemade paper overhead, warping it delicately between his fingers.

 //Good morning,// Rush practically poured the words into his head. //Sleep well?//